one815/cybersecuredai/public/reports/higher-education-cybersecurity-market-analysis.md

 **About This Market Analysis**

-This market research was conducted by CyberSecure AI's Market Intelligence Division through comprehensive analysis of industry data, customer surveys, competitive intelligence, and collaboration with higher education cybersecurity professionals.
+This market research was conducted by CyberSecured AI's Market Intelligence Division through comprehensive analysis of industry data, customer surveys, competitive intelligence, and collaboration with higher education cybersecurity professionals.

 **Research Methodology:**
 - Survey data from 1,200+ higher education IT professionals